Professional Online Courses

 How to use the Professional Online Courses

-The courses are divided into two different categories.
-The first category includes a step-by-step procedure on how to accomplish a design given a set of specifications.
+At this time, the professional online courses consist of step-by-step procedures on how to accomplish a design given a set of specifications.
 Although the result may not exactly satisfy the specifications, the designer should know how to “tweak” the design procedure to accomplish the desired result.
 These courses are followed by the opportunity to design and simulate laboratory design problems using the resources of Efabless.
 In each module there is at least one laboratory to design and simulation of the module topic.
-If the laboratory design problem meets the specifications, the designer will receive certification for having successfully accomplishing the laboratory design problem.
 The technology used in these design problems will be 350 nanometer CMOS/BiCMOS technology.